BioSTEAMDevelopmentGroup/Bioindustrial-Park/biorefineries/oxalic/README.rst

     >>> from biorefineries import oxalic
     >>> oxalic.load()

-    >>> # Once loaded, you can have a quick glance of the results
+    >>> # Once loaded, you can have a quick glance of the results of first simulation
+    >>> # (this is not baseline referenced in the main text)
     >>> # Note that the first simulation will take a longer time
     >>> oxalic.simulate_and_print()

     ---------- Simulation Results ----------
-    MPSP is $2.41/kg AA
+    MPSP is $1.77/kg AA
-    GWP-100a is -2.320 kg CO2-eq/kg AA
+    GWP-100a is -1.822 kg CO2-eq/kg AA
-    FEC is -55.057 MJ/kg AA
+    FEC is -49.221 MJ/kg AA
-    GWP-100a without electricity credit is 3.863 kg CO2-eq/kg AA
+    GWP-100a without electricity credit is 4.131 kg CO2-eq/kg AA
-    FEC without electricity credit is 21.270 MJ/kg AA
+    FEC without electricity credit is 24.270 MJ/kg AA
     ----------------------------------------
     >>> oxalic.system.feeds[0].chemicals.show()
     >>> # All chemicals used in the biorefinery